imsdev/ims-devops-imsjava/README.md

 The repository includes the following files:
 * `zosmf/` :
     * deployJavaToIMS.xml
       * This is the file that is used to configure Java.
-You should not modify the workflow XML.
+You should not modify this workflow XML file.
     * java_workflow_variables.properties
       * This properties file contains variable key / value pairs that are referenced in the deployJavaToIMS.xml workflow.
 Edit the java_workflow_variables.properties file to specify the system specific information.
 * `jcl/` :  Three sample JCL that will be created with the system specific information when the workflow runs.
-    * DFSJVMEV - Specify the JVM used by the JMP.
+    * DFSJVMEV - Member for specifying the JVM used by the JMP.
-    * DFSJVMMS - Specify the classpath
+    * DFSJVMMS - Member for specifying the classpath
-    * DFSJVMAP - Map the PSB name to the application main method
+    * DFSJVMAP - Member for mapping the PSB name to the Java class with the application main method
+    * IMERJMP - Sample JCL to start the JMP region

 ## Installation
 * FTP the deployJavaToIMS.xml workflow and the java_workflow_variables.properties files to USS on the z/OS host in binary mode.